 Similarly to Australia, one in six people in the UK have hearing loss and almost half are of working age, so it is not just about older age.

 Yet another excellent resource for the tourism and travel industry – an industry now leading the way in best practice.
-Importantly, the principles and learnings from case studies can be applied everywhere.
+Importantly, the principles and learning from case studies can be applied everywhere.
 The business world should take note of the good advice in Destinations for All: A guide to creating accessible destinations.

 Included in the guide are several case studies, some statistics on the number of people left out if the destination if it is not inclusive, engaging with other businesses, and dispelling myths.
 It even challenges the notion that heritage issues make it impossible by showcasing the Roman Baths project.
 This guide is informed by research and can be applied as much to a day out in Sydney or Melbourne as a two week holiday in Scotland.